Canonical extensions of manifolds with nef tangent bundle: Introduction

 \subsection{Acknowledgements}

-The author would like to express his gratitude towards Mr.\ Daniel Greb who suggested the main question that is answered in this publication as a master's thesis topic.
-Moreover, the author is incredible thankful for Mr.\ Greb's very valuable advice.
+I would like to express my gratitude towards Daniel Greb, my supervisor, who suggested the main question that is answered in this publication as a master's thesis topic.
+Moreover, I am incredibly thankful for his very valuable advice.